meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 ## Conclusion

-Term Deposit can be referred to as a financial product where a customer commits a certain sum of money for a fixed or predetermined period in exchange for a fixed exchange rate.
+Term Deposit can be referred to as a financial product where a customer commits a certain amount of money for a fixed or predetermined period in exchange for a fixed exchange rate.
+It is no secret that banks benefit a great from such deposits as it would solidify the bank competitive strength and further supply and stabilize bank's capital available for running of the business.
+The main objective of this analysis is to determine whether social status of customers can influence they decision in making term deposit for a specific period of time.
+Using Direct Marketing Campaign of Portuguese Banking Institution dataset which contains 45,211 data points.

+Out of 45,211 customers and potential customers that marketing agents in a Portugues Banking Institution marketed the term deposit finacial product to, a staggering 39,922 (88% approx.) did not eventually subscribe while 5,289 (11% approx.) subscribed at the of the campaign to term deposit.
+Therefore, this campaign can be considered an unsuccessful campaign according to the target in objective one of this analysis.